William Drummond of Hawthornden: Life

 He died on 4 December 1649.
 He was buried in a stone vault in his parish church of Lasswade.
-His tomb was restored in the 1880s and a bronze relief added over the entrance.
+His tomb was restored in 1892 and a bronze relief was added over the entrance.

 Public memorials

 Drummond is one of the sixteen poets and writers whose heads appear on the Scott Monument on Princes Street in Edinburgh.
 He appears on the far right side on the north face.